miguruiz/docker-ci-cd-playground/README.md

 | visitsWebsite | Small website that counts the number of visits.
 It uses two containers, one with the node JS app and another with redis.                                                                                                                                                      |
 | simpleWeb     | A simple website that returns Hi there                                                                                                                                                                                                                                        |
 | redis-image   | Just a dockerized redis                                                                                                                                                                                                                                                       |

+note: the AWS Elastic Beanstalk is no longer running, hence new commits will always fail to deploy.